 Itinerary: Foroglio - Calnègia Valley (2h, see map</a>)

 Leaving Foroglio, in the presence of the beautiful waterfall, you can go up thanks to a steep trail.
-Once you've reached the plain above the waterfall, you will encounter a first mid-altitude pasture, Puntid, where it is worth to make a detour of approximately 20 minutes (go and back) to an impressive building under the rock, the Splüia Bela, a must see.
-Here herdsmen and goats were hosted.
+Once you've reached the plain above the waterfall, you will encounter a first mid-altitude pasture, Puntid, where it is worth to make a detour of approximately 20 minutes (go and back) to an impressive building under the rock, the Splüia Bela, an ancient shelter for herdsmen and goats.

 Once you return to Puntid, you will cross a pretty little bridge and continue along the level bottom of the valley (circa 3 km) between extremely steep stone walls.
 Along the course there's another signposted detour that leads to Gerra, another beautiful mid-altitude pasture.
 Back on the main trail you will shortly reach Calnègia, the last settlement before a very steep ascent to the mountain pastures, reserved for expert and equipped hikers.
 You will then return to Foroglio following the same course.